Home

 I didn’t remember the push Dad gave me, probably too stuck on myself to remember (or too little?).
 But I did remember making lots of successful revolutions.
 Gymnastics and dance classes became the next step, where I proudly performed cartwheels of shame in both classes.
 The teachers guided me so that I could build up endurance and strength along with coordination and grace.
 Those cartwheels were practiced long after I refused to take classes because “…these teachers don’t know what they’re doing.”
 Okay, so I was a LOT stuck on myself.

-Today, I wouldn’t dare just flop myself on the horizontal monkey bars and go for a spin, I’d hurt myself.
+Today, I wouldn’t dare just flop myself on the horizontal monkey bars and go for a spin.
 I haven’t built up capacity; I don’t have the endurance to keep good form.
 And they hurt!

 But, want a perfect cartwheel?
 You got it.